This is a community space we travel to each time we step onto a mat together.

 “Tam’s yoga instruction has a brilliant way of balancing technique and alignment with meditation and mental health, without compromising either.
 Her classes are well thought out and always consider that different people have different bodies that can do different things, making sure there’s always a variation for everyone.
 She gently challenges you and every week you work on new things that taken together to improve your practice in an incremental and balanced way.
 I leave feeling lighter and healthier every time!
 Take this class!!!!”– Dana,

-I am interested in supporting you in reclaiming your inherent connection to your body and inner world through a movement and meditation practise.
+I am interested in supporting you in reclaiming your inherent connection to your body and inner world through movement, meditation and play.

 Often, modern life moves us away from this, but I argue this connection is our natural state.
 Together we will explore tools to heal and transform ourselves, in order to transform our world.

 In this work I draw on, acknowledge, and thank the Indian tradition of yoga, that I am blessed and privileged to access in this lifetime.
 For more details of the Republic’s vibe and principles, see our Manifesto.

 I offer a range of styles, sometimes interwoven and sometimes as focussed sessions.
 In class we practise fluid vinyasa movement, restful yin approaches, mobility practises, in-depth meditations and detailed myofascial release techniques.